 4. Font To Use

 You are going to want to pick an easy-to-read font.
+When searching for the perfect font, consider choosing an easy-to-read option.
 Handwriting, especially a child’s, can sometimes be hard to decipher and possibly ruin the appearance of invitations.
 Having a handwritten font makes things so much neater.

 5. ‘DIY’ Style Children’s Birthday Party Invite